Please note that these drop-off dates will be updated as it gets closer to the holiday season.

 - Hard plastics used for packaging foods, toys, electronics, etc.

-Do not place in your blue recycling container:
+place in your blue recycling container:

 - Foil-embossed papers and any material with glitter